jojobyte/dashsight.js/README.md

 ## `insight.getBalance(address)` (BUG)

-Do not use.
+**Do not use**.

 Does not give accurate balances.
 Provided for completeness / compatibility only.

 ## `dashsight.getInstantBalance(addr)`